carlos-ccm/GFN1-xTB__TCCM_Project/README.md

 # Semiempirical GFN1-xTB Method code

 Development of a coding project for the TCCM Master.
-The project consist of creating from scratch a code that performs semiempirical DFT calculations for a given molecule.
+The project consist of creating from scratch a code that performs semiempirical DFT calculations for a given molecule, composed by H, C, N and O.

 Author: Carlos Cruz Marin

 Mail: carloscruzmarin.bdn@gmail.com